aws-samples/busy-engineers-encryption-sdk/docs/exercises/5-multi_region.rst

     .. group-tab:: Python

-        We have built a simple python script that revokes the grant, thereby enabling the use of the local key.
-Run the script on the cloud9 CLI as below.
+        We have built a simple python script that revokes the grant, thereby enabling the use of the CMK in us-east-2.
+        Run the script on the Cloud9 CLI as below.

         Be sure to put the grant_id you saved from assigning the grant in the shell script and run as below.